Family Code 2030 is one of the most important California family laws we have.

 C. Self represented spouses have rights.

-Family Code 2030 allows a self represented party who doesn’t have the financial ability to hire an attorney to ask the court to order the other party to pay for the fees.
+Family Code 2030 allows a self represented party who does not have the financial ability to hire an attorney to ask the court to order the other party to pay for the fees.
 The Family Court can make that order if the other party has the financial ability to pay a reasonable amount.
 This payment is intended to allow the self represented party to hire a lawyer “in a timely manner” before the proceeding goes forward.

 D. Fees can be awarded for services before or after the case starts.